LasgotaOFC/Void/README.md

 # Void
-A simulation of an operating system
+A simulation of an operating system.
 This is the first version, so its not finished